JeffreySarnoff/ErrorfreeArithmetic.jl/README.md

 ## introduction

-Errorfree transformations return a tuple of the nominal result and the residual from the result (the left-over part).
+Error-free transformations return a tuple of the nominal result and the residual from the result (the left-over part).